-The Company does not have a historical track record of operating upon which investors may rely.
+The Company has a limited history of operations and earnings on which to base an evaluation of its business and prospects and does not have a historical track record of operating upon which investors may rely.
 Consequently, investors will have to rely on the expertise of the Company's management.
 The Company does not have a history of earnings or the provision of return on investment, and there is no assurance that it will produce revenue, operate profitably or provide a return on investment in the future.